 Many businesses anticipated an economic slowdown for 2020, but none could have prepared for a global pandemic making unprecedented demands on employment, cash flows and supply chains.
 Businesses responded with agility and empathy—cutting discretionary spend, furloughing employees and making use of government loans and aid to help weather the storm.
 The companies that have surfaced in a strong cash position are more likely to return to growth more quickly.

 With the economic environment now very different from pre-pandemic times, companies will need to reflect on whether their structure fits this evolving “new normal”: Is the structure fit for purpose?
 Can the costs be managed efficiently?
 And does the structure facilitate effective supply chain management?
 The sudden and sharp contraction in many economies will inevitably lead to some tough decisions, including whether to create new entities, transferring assets or entities, or divesting.

 The drivers of a legal entity restructure are no different post-COVID than any other time.
-The pandemic has, however, accelerated the need to reflect on the effectiveness of the structure, and the efficiency of the legal documentation that accompanies a reorganization.
-Aligning the legal entity structure with the business priorities below will be crucial for an organization’s ability to return to growth in the “new normal”.
+The pandemic has, however, accelerated the need to reflect on the effectiveness of the structure, and the efficiency of the legal documentation that accompanies a reorganisation.
+Aligning the legal entity structure with the business priorities below will be crucial for an organisation’s ability to return to growth in the “new normal”.